A Resource for Employers

 - How will employees find out how much time they have accrued?

-- How will pay for unused vacation time be distributed upon employee departure?
+- How will pay for unused vacation time be distributed upon an employee departure?

 4. Pros and Cons of Unlimited PTO

 The recent trend of unlimited PTO can be seen as a competitive advantage.
-However, the practice has only been adopted by one percent of companies.8 Some companies have tried it and returned to a defined PTO system.9
+However, the practice has only been adopted by 6% of workplaces.
+Some companies have even tried it, and returned to a defined PTO system.

 - Administrative efficiency.
 Not having to keep track of PTO eliminates one more employee metric that must be entered into a system and tracked.

 - Cost savings.
 Accrued vacation time can be a liability on a company’s balance sheet.
-In addition, unused time may need to be paid on upon an employee’s departure.
+In addition, unused time may need to be paid out upon an employee’s departure.

 - Employee flexibility.
-Many employees enjoy having scheduling flexibility and not having to define whether they are taking a “sick” day or vacation day when needed.
+Many employees enjoy having scheduling flexibility and not having to define whether they are taking a sick day or a vacation day when needed.

 - No clear expectations.
 Unlimited PTO can backfire when employees don’t know how much time to take.
-They may not end up taking many vacations at all, adding to the stress and causing burnout.
+They may not end up taking many vacations at all, adding to their stress, and causing burnout.

 - Overlapping vacations.
-Without a system to track vacation requests, too many employees may take a vacation at the same time (such as during school vacations).
+There’s a risk that too many employees may take a vacation at the same time (such as during school vacations).
 This can put an undue burden on the remaining employees, or impact project timelines and/or customer accounts.
+However, having a policy in place to avoid overlapping vacations could mitigate this risk.

 - Lack of manager/leader modeling.
-Employees often look to managers and company leaders for models of how much vacation to take.
-If managers don’t take vacations, employees may not feel entitled to do so themselves.
+Employees often look to their managers and company leaders for models of how much vacation to take.
+For example, if a team’s manager doesn’t take regular vacations, their team may not feel entitled to do so themselves, compared to a team who’s manager regularly takes time off.

 - Resentment over lost accrued vacation time (funds).
 Switching from a PTO bank system to unlimited PTO may cause resentment if existing accrued time is not paid out.

 Unlimited PTO is not right for every workplace.
-If trust and transparency are already strong traits of the culture, and a plan is put in place to set expectations with managerial support, unlimited PTO may be a good option for your company.
+If trust and transparency are already strong traits of your company’s culture, and a plan is put in place to set expectations with managerial support, unlimited PTO may be a good option for your company.

 5. How to Create a PTO-Friendly Culture

-The most generous vacation packages are meaningless if the culture does not support taking time off.
-A culture that supports PTO starts with managerial support.
+Even the most generous vacation packages are meaningless if the culture does not support taking time off.
+A culture that supports PTO starts with strong managerial support.

 Because managers may be overburdened themselves, vacation should be a topic that is discussed openly in 1-1 meetings and performance reviews.
 Consider these tips for supporting vacation discussions: